Sharon station: History

 From 1989 to 1994, Boston– trains for events at Foxboro Stadium operated over the Northeast Corridor, with intermediate stops including Sharon.
 Boston–Foxboro service was rerouted over the Franklin Line in 1995.
 Overcrowding of the parking lot led to plans for a 102-space expansion in 1999 and a 31-space expansion in 2003; neither were built.

 Accessibility

 Until 2014, Sharon was the busiest station on the system that was not accessible.
 All other stations with daily ridership above 1,000 passengers had accessible high-level platforms, as did all other stations on the busy Providence/Stoughton Line.
 After an accessibility complaint was filed in May 2011, construction was mandated to take place by November 1, 2012.
 No construction took place in 2012, prompting concerns that the commuter rail stop - not just the building - would be closed.
 On October 15, 2012, the state's Architectural Access Board granted the MBTA an extension until October 1, 2013 to make the station accessible.

 The project, which included adding mini-high platforms and improving handicapped access to the building, was originally expected to begin in the spring of 2013 and to be completed that fall at a cost of $1.2 million.
 In May 2013, the MBTA issued a request for bids for the then-$2.6 million project, with work to start in August.
 Notice to Proceed was given to the chosen contractor on September 5, 2013, with work to be completed by February 2014.
 Noise testing begun in April 2014, followed by ongoing construction of mini-high platforms as well as improvements to the building and parking lot.
 The accessible parking spots and the building retrofits were completed during May 2014.
 The mini-high platforms were opened on September 30, 2014.

+The stairs to the platforms were closed on January 29, 2023.